The Mobility Blog Part 2-How to Move Better, Get Stronger And Walk Longer

 - Feel how straight the back of your neck is.
 Notice how your head is now positioned downward in front of the rest of your body and that the size of your visual field is now a fraction of what it was when your head was upright with your line of sight ahead of you towards the ground.

-When you walk looking down at the ground in front of your feet the length of your walking stride becomes too short and too unstable for your feet to contact the ground from heel to toe and engage your core muscles that maintain your body’s balance, stability and upright posture.
-Looking down at the ground towards your feet not only stops your body from maintaining its natural alignment it causes your visual field to become so small that unless something is right in front of your toes you won't see it or have enough time to safely step over or around it increasing your risk of falling.
+When you walk looking down at the ground in front of your feet your head becomes positioned in front of the rest of your body.
+Your walking stride becomes smaller and less stable, your spine loses alignment and you increase your risk of falling.
+Looking down at the ground towards your feet not only stops your head and the rest of your body from maintaining its natural alignment it causes your visual field to become so small that unless something is right in front of your toes you won't see it or have enough time to safely step over or around it.
 Read Part 1 of the Mobility Blog to understand why it's important to walk with your head up and your line of sight towards the ground ahead of you the way you drive your car or ride a bike instead of towards your feet.

 The only time you should look directly down towards the ground at your feet when walking is when you're on the stars, in the dark, on a wet or slippery surface, an uneven surface, sitting down, standing up or when stepping over or around something.
 You can glance down when walking without dropping your head down and see almost up to your toes.

 People who practice Tai Chi, martial arts, Qigong, yoga, and Ballroom Dancing maintain upright posture and their body’s alignment as they age.
 They move better, stay stronger and walk longer than other people their age.
 They fall less and have better long-term outcomes when they have an injury.
-It’s not their genes or a special diet that allows them to stay upright, walk longer and have better long-term outcomes after an injury.
+It’s not their genes or a special diet that allows them to stay upright, walk longer and have better long-term outcomes.
 It’s how they move and the way they move all day every day that makes the difference.
-They’re easy to spot in a crowd because they keep their head upright and centered over their shoulders.
-Their feet contact the ground from heel to toe.
-The only time they look down towards their feet when walking is when they're on the stairs, in the dark, on a wet or slippery surface or when making a transition from on surface height to another.
+They’re easy to spot in a crowd because they keep their head upright and aligned and centered over their shoulders.
+Their feet contact the ground from heel to toe and their arms swing forward and backward as they walk.
+The only time they look down towards their feet when walking is when they're on the stairs, in the dark, on a wet or slippery surface, sitting down, standing up or when making a transition from on surface height to another.

 Drive your body the way you drive your car.
-Head upright and with your line of sight ahead of you to see everything in your path and to reduce your risk of falling and increase your balance and stability.
+Head upright and with your line of sight ahead of you towards the ground to see everything in your path, reduce your risk of falling and increase your body's balance, stability, core strength and alignment.

 .